Dynkin games in a general framework: Existence of saddle points

-Note also that our assumptions are weaker than those made in Alario-Nazaret, Lepeltier and Marchal (1982) (see section 2 p30).
-Moreover, their proof of the left-upper semicontinuity property of the processes $J$ and $J'$ (see Lemma 4-2 p30 in their paper) requires highly sophisticated results of the General Theory of Processes as, among others, the so called Mertens decomposition of supermartingales and the existence of a left-upper semicontinuous envelope $\underbar X$ for a given optional process $X$.
+Note also that the assumptions of the above existence result are weaker than those made by Alario-Nazaret, Lepeltier and Marchal in \cite{A} (see section 2 p.30).
+Moreover, their proof of the left-upper semicontinuity property of the processes $(J_t)$ and $(J'_t)$, where $(J_t)$ and $(J'_t)$ are the processes which aggregate the families $J$ and $J'$, requires highly sophisticated results of the General Theory of Processes as the so called Mertens decomposition of supermartingales and the existence of a left-upper semicontinuous envelope process $(\underbar X_t)$ for a given optional process $(X_t)$ (see Lemma 4-2 p.30 in \cite{A}).
 On the contrary, the proof given below is only based on classical properties of Probability Theory. \end{remark}

 Before showing Theorem \ref{left-USCE}, we provide the following lemma.